 - The potential client gets to understand what goes on behind the scenes of their training sessions

 - The trainer gets to talk about their job!

-When I first take someone in, I spend a good 2hrs getting all their paperwork ready for the initial session, getting their training log ready, prepping their initial workout, thinking about what tests would be appropriate to do, as well as ensuring I have all my equipment functional and ready to go.
+When I first take someone in, I spend a good chunk of time getting all their paperwork ready for the initial session, getting their training log ready, prepping their initial workout, thinking about what tests would be appropriate to do, as well as ensuring I have all my equipment functional and ready to go.

 I also ask my clients what kinds of things they want to do more (or less!) of, so the program I build for them is in line with what they want to be doing.